 London-based NHS organisations have signed a £4m contract for a managed ICT services platform with ICT service provider 2e2 for up to five years.

-McAfee and Computer 2000 havelaunched anew initiative, SMB Connect Programme, to give resellers the opportunity to work towards McAfee's SMB specialization without making major time commitment, writes Linda Endersby.
-The programme teams online sales training with access to a special bid desk, genero
+McAfee and Computer 2000 have launched a new initiative, SMB Connect Programme, to give resellers the opportunity to work towards McAfee's SMB specialisation without making major time commitment, writes Linda Endersby.

 Software giant SAP has booked its strongest ever full-year and fourth quarter results in its 40-year history.
-In its preliminary results - full financials will drop on 25 January - SAP said it saw sales grow 14% to €14.23bn (£11.8bn)while operating profit climbed88% to €4.88bn.
-Software revenu
+In its preliminary results - full financials will drop on 25 January - SAP said it saw sales grow 14% to €14.23bn (£11.8bn) while operating profit climbed 88% to €4.88bn.

 Cloud services could slash traditional IT costs in government by up to 75%, with a roster of 2,000 accredited cloud computing services to be made available in a new framework agreement at the end of January.